johnakhilomen/nvm_commands/README.md

 Example:

--- nvm install 8.0.0 Install a specific version number
+--nvm install 8.0.0 Install a specific version number

 -- nvm use 8.0 Use the latest available 8.0.x release